-Over the past 3 years, I’ve fed my two boxer mixes a raw dog food diet.
+Over the past several years, I’ve fed all of my dogs a raw dog food diet.
 I’ve alternated between buying pre-made, commercial raw dog food and putting my dogs’ own raw meals together myself.

 Example of Balanced Raw Dog Food Recipe

-I put this raw meal together following the 80% muscle meat, 10% raw meaty bones and 10% organs formula of raw feeding for dogs.
+I put this raw meal together following the basic raw feeding formula of:

-You’ll notice that it features a variety of protein sources.
+You’ll notice that the meal features a variety of protein sources.
 The reasoning behind this is to keep mealtime interesting.
 It also ensures the pups get all the different minerals and vitamins they need.
 Different cuts of meat from different animals contain different nutrients.

 Balance the raw meals over time